Salas leads Women's PGA and sees brighter days post-pandemic - News Break

 “And when you look back at her history, she did things her way and enjoyed her own process,” Salas said.
 “So I’ve just been highlighting a few things here and there.
 It really ... it puts me to sleep.
 It’s a win-win.”

-And then she burst into a big smile, which had been missing for too long.
+And then she burst into a big smile, a sight that had been missing for too long.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.